 Discover the magic of swimming with a pod of wild Atlantic spotted dolphins in their natural habitat.
 The shallow waters of the Bahamas provide an aquatic sanctuary where dolphins frolic and feed on a daily and nightly basis.
 Whether you’re watching the dolphins from the deck of the live aboard vessel or snorkeling among the pod, this life-changing experience is perfect for water enthusiasts of all levels.

+In addition to the Dolphin, you can expect to swim over shallow reefs and a quaint shallow "Sugar Wreck".
 As we cruise over bright white sand, in water so clear it looks like a giant swimming pool, we see something in the distance that catches our eye.
 It’s the sleek gray body of a dolphin speeding towards us, jumping high out of the water.
 But wait, there are more - two, four, ten, we can’t count them all.
 They are coming to meet the boat and ride the pressure wave under the bow.
 We run to the bow and see them crisscrossing around each other, rolling over on their backs to have a look at us, looking down at them.

 Summer vacation has never been so COOL!

 After a few minutes the boat slows down, the dolphins slow down, and the anticipation of what we are about to experience is almost unbearable.
 It’s probably something you’ve dreamed of for years and never thought could happen.
 Slowly we enter the water with our mask, fins and snorkel.

 Now we are face to face with the most friendly, playful animals in the Atlantic Ocean and they are swimming circles around us clicking and whistling, as excited to see us, as we are to see them.
 They are ready to play!

 The more we swim underwater, in the awkward way we humans do, the more excited they get.
 Even if you are not a strong swimmer, you will still have a most memorable encounter.
 The water depth is only 10 to 30 feet.